fair-search/fairsearch-fair-for-elasticsearch/README.md

 This plugin:

-- Storeс fairness distribution tables to use during rescoring.
+- Store fairness distribution tables to be used during rescoring.
 - Allows you to rescore fairly any query in Еlasticsearch.

 ## Where's the docs?